eislab-cps/m7011e/12-keycloak/README.md

 ## Part 5: Protect a Flask Backend API

 Now let's protect your backend API by validating JWT tokens from Keycloak.

+> 💡 **Quick Start:** Want to see a working example first?
+Check out `example-part-2-todo-secure/` - run `./start-backend.sh` and `./start-frontend.sh` to see API protection in action, then come back here to understand how it works.

 ### Install Dependencies